 Barrio Mitre is built on the city rubbish dump.
 Some of the trash has been there for fifteen years.
 It is here that a Jesuit priest named Rodrigo has set up the Ava Tava project.

-As I walked around the fenced compound, I was taken up to a room to see a painting that the poor kids of the barrios had completed.
+As I walked around the fenced compound, I was taken up to a room to see a painting that the poor kids of the barrio had completed.
 From a cupboard was brought a large plastic roll.
-Painted by the slow learners, children of the barrios, I prepared myself for a theatrical ‘Wow, that’s great!’
+Painted by the slow learners, children of the barrio, I prepared myself for a theatrical ‘Wow, that’s great!’

 But look at this!!
 I was gob-smacked!!
 This is a painting of unbelievable beauty and made from discarded material.
 I wanted it.
 I had to have it.
 I have almost secured it.
 Real beauty amongst the trash.

 Thanks to another generous contribution from the SAC administration, I have the cash to buy it.
 I intend to bid double what they are asking – maybe even more.

 Rodrigo is almost out of funds.
 SAC has to have it and I will pay anything to get it.
 If I secure the sale, I intend to show this work of art around Adelaide schools.
 I want other schools to commission artworks from the children of the barrios.
 Maybe others will follow my lead by paying double for these works of art!
 I am willing to share my expertise in money management and art investment!

 OK, so back to the special guest performance.
 The kids had been primed. ’The ‘Musical Magician’ is coming!’
 All the groups were interrupted and asked to report to a large room for the visiting Kangaroo (Craig is just too difficult for the Spanish palate).
 I pulled out about 20 plastic cups, something I have done numerous times around the barrios.